rambo5x/Pong/README.md

 # Ping-Pong
-A simple ping pong game made using Pygame and Python
+A simple ping pong game made using Pygame and Python for an intro to cs final project.